Jeff Gaylord: Late career (1994–1997)

 After leaving the USWA, Gaylord began wrestling for the American Wrestling Federation and later teamed with The Warlord fighting to a double disqualification with Hercules Hernandez and Mr. Hughes.
 Gaylord also wrestled on the November 28th, 1994 taping of WCW Saturday Night, where he defeated Rip Rogers.

 Criminal convictions

 In October 2001, Gaylord robbed a bank in Aurora, Colorado of five thousand dollars.
 Then, in February, he robbed the same bank branch; this time his license plate number was written down and a high-speed chase resulted, which resulted in Gaylord being taken into custody.
 He pleaded guilty to two counts of bank robbery and was sentenced to two consecutive terms of seventy-eight months.
 In 2009 he once again attempted a bank robbery in Monument, Colorado.
 He was released from prison for that attempt on July 15, 2015.

 Death

 Gaylord died on March 15, 2023, at the age of 64.
+He was found deceased at a bus stop in Englewood, Colorado and was "likely a transient."